Quantum thermodynamics at critical points during melting and solidification processes: 1. Introduction

-For example, for the melting process (chemical dissociation), $T_{\theta} = T^{\rm melting}_{\rm point}$, and it satisfies the classical phase transition (due to thermal fluctuation with increasing temperature for a given chemical composition), without any microscopic understanding as to the reasons why and how the translational symmetry breaks (ice to water).
-This does not imply melting is a classical process not involving electrons.
-For instance, we have proven how the energy level spacing evolve and give rise to a changing interaction strength between a polarizable water molecule physisorbed onto the MgO surface, which then initiate the water molecule dissociation at a constant temperature~\cite{andPCCP}.
-Within the ionization energy theory (IET)~\cite{andPC1,andPLA2,andPRA}, we can write $\hbar\omega(y) = \xi(y)$ where $\xi(y)$ is the ionization energy of a particular compound, and it is also known as the energy level spacing within the renormalization group method~\cite{andAOP}.
-Hence, during chemical dissociation with changing chemical composition, $\xi(y)$ is a dynamical parameter, giving rise to quantum fluctuation.

-Importantly, much below the melting point, the fluctuation in $\xi(y)$ is caused by the energy level crossings, changes in the valence states of the constituent elements, and defects due to different chemical compositions (doping) along a constant temperature line.
-Such fluctuations (due to defects and valence states) are responsible for the changes in the constant-temperature and composition-dependent (i) resistivity of ferromagnets~\cite{andPSSB}, (ii) resistivity in the normal-state of superconductors~\cite{andPC1,andPLA1,andJSNM}, (iii) non-blinking effect in quantum dots~\cite{andNANO} and (iv) reversible carrier-type transition in oxides~\cite{andCPC}.
-Apart from that, experimental and theoretical developments of the popular zero temperature quantum phase transitions ($_{\rm 0K}$QPT) in strongly interacting solids were also investigated independently, namely, in two dimensional systems~\cite{sub,sara}, in solids with respect to spin ordering~\cite{sim,sachdev,li,nie,senthil5,scala,sola,sach3,shank,pir}, in Bose-Hubbard model~\cite{sengup}, and in antiferromagnets~\cite{skr,skr2}.

-In the subsequent section, we introduce and explain why and how the molten alkali halides give rise to the first-order thermal phase transition, and how this transition is related to the finite temperature quantum phase transition.
-Subsequently, we venture deeper into the details of quantum phase transitions and quantum fluctuations with respect to the ionization energy theory, which involves wave function transformations and electronic phase transitions.
-Along the way, the theory is discussed and crosschecked whenever necessary against the experimental observations.
-Finally, we will conclude that (a) the finite-temperature continuous quantum phase transition is responsible for all first-order thermal phase transitions, and (b) at a critical point of a first-order thermal phase transition, a non-divergent time-dependent specific heat can be proven to exist.
-Both points in (a) and (b) involves some physics beyond the traditional phase transitions and critical phenomena.
+Here, we systematically explore the notion of thermal phase transition beyond the structural phase transition~\cite{isik} and prove the existence of $^{\rm C}_T$QPT during melting and solidification (due to chemical reaction) and the standard first-order thermal phase transition (TPT) as a special case within $^{\rm C}_T$QPT.
+To achieve the above objectives, we first need to introduce and explain the ionization energy theory (IET), and this is followed by in-depth analysis on the first-order thermal phase transition in molten alkali halides, including why and how this transition is related to the finite temperature quantum phase transition.
+Subsequently, we dig deep into the details of quantum phase transition and quantum fluctuation with respect to IET, involving wavefunction transformation and electronic phase transition.
+Along the way, the theory is also discussed and crosschecked whenever necessary against the available experimental observations.
+Our primary results obtained from the proofs of points stated above are related to new physics beyond the traditional thermal phase transition and the zero-temperature quantum phase transition.